 Breast cancer screening in Singapore – where to get a breast ultrasound

 A breast ultrasound uses high-frequency sound waves to create a black and white image of breast tissues and structures, and is often suggested by a doctor to assess the size and shape of any breast lumps you may have detected.
 The ultrasound can often determine whether the abnormalities are potentially more serious than just innocuous breast cysts.
-In most instances your GP will arrange the appointment for you, but if you want to arrange your own ultrasound, these clinics can help:
+In most instances your GP will arrange an appointment for you, but if you want to arrange your own ultrasound, these clinics can help:

 - C K Yong Surgery & Breast Clinic is a one-stop specialist breast centre located in the Thomson Road area.
 Call 6356 3250 to make your appointment.